eoli3n/eoli3n.github.io/_posts/2021-05-21-improve-backups.md

 If you backup at home and at a different location, that's pretty solid.
 I was annoyed by the fact that I backup my personnal data at work as second place, and wanted, for my most important data, to be safe to move in another city, and changing work without to be worried about my backups.

-[BorgBase](https://www.borgbase.com/) describe itself as "Simple and Secure Offsite Backups".
+[BorgBase](https://www.borgbase.com/) describes itself as "Simple and Secure Offsite Backups" service.
 To use it, simply open an account for free, to test.
 Then you will be able to upgrade your plan to the 100G small plan.
 That's enough for me, for my most important data, and only costs 2€/month under 100G, and then 0.01€/Go/month.

 ![borgbase]({{site.baseurl}}/assets/images/server/borgbase.png)